marie-phu-qui/boop-the-sheep/README.md

   - I see sheeps wearing leather jackets
   - The sheeps are moving more slowly on grassy patch because they eat
   - A booped electric sheep will caring a lightning effet wool coat / leather jacket for 3 seconds after boop
-  - I can acces to my best scores.
+  - I can acces to my best scores
   - I can access the secret Volcano Pit level
+  - The booped sheeps appear on the side of my screen with a low opacity -> the electric sheep avec a defining lightning bolt on their forehead

 - As a developper :